Gatsbys American Dream

 Gatsbys American Dream is an American indie rock band from Seattle, Washington.
 Since their founding in 2001, they have released four full-length albums and one EP.
-The band's self-titled fourth album, their second on Fearless Records, peaked at number 22 on Billboard's Top Heatseekers chart and number 28 on the Top Independent Albums chart.
+The band's self-titled fourth album, their second released with Fearless Records, peaked at number 22 on Billboard's Top Heatseekers chart and number 28 on the Top Independent Albums chart.
 The band drew their name from F. Scott Fitzgerald's novel The Great Gatsby.

 Origins and Why We Fight

-The prototypes for the songs on the band's first record, Why We Fight, were (according to Bobby) written by his earlier band, One Point Two on Together Records (Killed For Less Records) out of Richmond Indiana.
+The prototypes for the songs on the band's first record, Why We Fight, were (according to Bobby) written by his earlier band, One Point Two, on Together Records (Killed For Less Records) out of Richmond, Indiana.
 Scott George owner of Together Records/Killed For Less Records says One Point Two CD is still available on interpunk.com and to this date claims it to be ahead of its time and ground breaking.
-This band was made up of Bobby, Casey Bates, Josh Berg, and Dustin McGhie.
+This band was made up of Bobby Darling, Casey Bates, Josh Berg, and Dustin McGhie.
 The group later met up with the former guitarist and singer of Good for Nothing, Nic Newsham and Ryan Van Wieringen, and formed Gatsbys American Dream.
 Although Casey Bates never joined the band, he has remained their producer throughout the band's career.

 When Acceptance guitarist Kaylan Cloyd heard a Gatsbys demo, he handed it to Darrick Bourgeois, owner of local record label Rocketstar Recordings.
 Shortly afterward, Gatsbys signed a two-record deal with Rocketstar and worked with producer Aaron Sprinkle to record their 2002 debut album Why We Fight.